LukeHeinrichs/TestRepo/README.md

 # TestRepo
 GitHub testing lab for CSC 305 by Luke Heinrichs

-"Beware the wrath of the hungy emu"
+"Beware the wrath of the very hungry emu"